ArangoDB-Community/arangodb-tinkerpop-provider/README.md

 ## A note on element IDs

-The provider implementation supports user supplied IDs, i.e. provide an id property for graph elements, but currently we only support String ids, that is:
+The provider implementation supports user supplied IDs, i.e. provide an id property for graph elements, but we only support String ids, that is:

 ```
 Vertex v1 = g.addV("person").property(T.id, "1");
 ```

 will create a vertex with id "1".
 However, implementation wise, in ArangoDB we are only allowed to manipulate the documents `name`, not its `id`.
 For this reason, providing a TinkerPop vertex id (`T.id`) actually sets the vertex's ArangoDB `name`.
 As a result, retrieving the vertex by the given id will fail:

 ```
 Vertex v2 = g.V("1");
 assert v2 == null;
 ```

 Since we know that documents IDs are created by concatenating (with a slash) the document's collection and its name, then we can find the vertex like so:

 ```
 Vertex v2 = g.V("person/1");